Neo2003/PistormOptimization/README.md

 The goal is to cleanup a bit the Raspbian OS and make the root partition read-only so that you can power off the Amiga without worrying about the SD corruption, but also start the Pistorm emulator the earliest possible.

-# DONT'T USE IT YET, IT'S IN PROGRESS

 # Prerequisite

 You must partition the SD card.
 You can use GParted on Linux, a GParted live on USB pen if you use Windows or the partition tool from Paragon.